 If you find that either of the parents has had bowed legs then you will pay close attention to their growth in order to prevent harm in the future.
 Obesity is another common cause as this can be caused by a dog’s legs not being able to support their weight.

 The way that bowed legs are diagnosed involves your pup undertaking an x-ray to see any broken bones or hyperextensions of the limbs.
 Radiographs will also be used whilst your dog is sedated to prevent any pain as a result of the testing.
-MRI and CT scans may be also used in a severe circumstance to provide a better understanding of the deformity.
+MRI and CT scans may be also used in severe circumstances to provide a better understanding of the deformity.

 All tests should be made by a professional veterinarian and no pain should be incurred as a result of the testing.
 In the following section below we discuss what types of treatments are provided to cure bowed legs.